I still stand by the speech I made to Ahab that day. Praying for rain makes no sense.

 They danced around their altar and called to Baal for hours.
 Nothing happened.
 Elijah urged them, "Call louder!
 Maybe Baal is busy.
 He's lost in thought, or out of town on a trip.
 Or maybe he's fallen asleep.
 Wake him up!"
 They ranted and raved and cut themselves to draw blood, but the wood did not ignite.

 "All right, now it's my turn," said Elijah.
 "Please step back from the altar of Yahweh.
-And, to make my demonstration even more impressive, I will wet the wood.
-I will drench the offering.
+And, to make my demonstration even more impressive, I shall wet the wood.
+I shall drench the offering.
 Despite this soaking, Yahweh will show his power by setting the sacrifice afire!"
 The people murmured in anticipation.

 "Bring the water!"
 Elijah called to his assistants.
 They carried four pottery jugs to the altar and poured the liquid onto the whole-offering.
 My first thought: we should not be wasting water in time of drought.
 My second thought: that doesn't look like water.
 It wasn't olive oil, either, but somehow it seemed thicker than water and had a yellowish tint.
 "Bring more water!"
 Elijah commanded.
 Four more jugs were poured.
 "Do it a third time!"
 The liquid began dripping off the altar and even filled the trench.